KSPN (AM)

 KSPN (710 kHz) is a commercial AM radio station licensed to Los Angeles, California, and serving the Greater Los Angeles Area.
-Owned by Good Karma Brands, the station airs a sports format as the market's ESPN Radio affiliate.
+Owned by Good Karma Brands, the station airs a sports radio format as the market's ESPN Radio affiliate.
 KSPN's studios are located at the ESPN Los Angeles Studios at L.A.
-Live in Downtown Los Angeles, while the transmitter resides in Irwindale.
-In addition to a standard analog transmission, KSPN is simulcast over former sister station KRDC and is available online; KSPN is also licensed to broadcast in the HD Radio (hybrid) format.
+Live in Downtown Los Angeles, while its transmitter is located in Irwindale.

 History

 Early years

 The station first signed on as KRLO on February 19, 1927, broadcasting from Beverly Hills.
-It was heard on several frequencies in radio's early days, including 1170 kilocycles.
-In early 1928 the call letters were changed to KEJK.
+It was heard on several frequencies in radio's early days, including 1170 kHz.
+In early 1928 the call sign was changed to KEJK.
 It switched to 710 kHz when it was sold to new owners in November 1929.

-In March 1930 it took the call sign that it would hold for 67 years, KMPC.
+In March 1930, it took the call sign that it would hold for 67 years: KMPC.
 The station was then owned by the MacMillan Petroleum Company, for which the station's call letters were chosen.
 The studios and offices were on 3651 Wilshire Boulevard, now part of the property of the Wilshire Boulevard Temple.
 Later, George A. Richards of Detroit acquired the station.
 KMPC became part of the Goodwill Station group that included WJR in Detroit and WGAR in Cleveland, both also owned by Richards.
 KMPC soon became Southern California's destination for sports programming, as it carried Pacific Coast League baseball, UCLA Bruins sports and, beginning in 1946, the Los Angeles Rams football team.